ARTICLE | May 24, 2022

 Although this was an important advance for taxpayers, to ultimately prevail, a taxpayer must convince a court to grant equitable relief, which could be hard to do for taxpayers represented by qualified professionals.
 The Supreme Court case opens the door for providing more relief to taxpayers who are less sophisticated or did not have professional representation at the time.

-This article was written by Kimberly Thomas and originally appeared on 2022-05-24.
+This article was written by Kimberly Thomas, John Cardone, Evan Stone and originally appeared on May 24, 2022.

 2022 RSM US LLP.
 All rights reserved.